Many times over the years people have said things to me like:

 - leave on a crossing with a hurricane tracking up the coast just 400 miles away.

-Now please understand that although we rarely use a weather router these days, we still consult one when faced with a tricky passage, particularly late or early in the sailing season.
-Weather routers can bring meteorological understanding to a situation that no amateur can hope to match, but most of them are not mariners and they are not the skipper of your boat.
+Weather routers can bring meteorological understanding to a situation that no amateur can hope to match, but most of them are not mariners and they are not the skipper of our boat.